explaingit

 TLDR

-The official source code for the Java Development Kit (JDK), the compiler, runtime engine, and standard library that makes Java work on any operating system.
+This is the official source code for the Java Development Kit, the compiler, runtime, and standard library that make Java programs work on any operating system.

 Mindmap